faerryn/user.nvim/README.md

 		-- will run immediately unless disabled = true. end,
 	config = function()
-		-- will run immediately after the package is loaded. end,
+		-- will run after the package is loaded. end,
 }
 ```